-As a geothermal paradise comprising Northern Iceland, Eastern Iceland, Southern Iceland, Western Iceland, The Westfjords, Reykjavik and the Reykjanes, Iceland travel is not short of possibilities and possesses something to offer every traveller, regardless of their desires.
+As a geothermal paradise comprising Northern Iceland, Eastern Iceland, Southern Iceland, Western Iceland, The Westfjords, Reykjavik, and the Reykjanes, Iceland travel is not short of possibilities and possesses something to offer every traveler, regardless of their desires.

-Besides glorious glaciers, dormant volcanoes, jagged lava fields and boiling geysers, Icelandic folklore and its captivating history are the prime attractions to this scenic country and is what continually shapes the land still today.
+Besides glorious glaciers, dormant volcanoes, jagged lava fields, and boiling geysers, Icelandic folklore, and its captivating history are the prime attractions to this scenic country and are what continually shape the land still today.